-. . . that uniquely human invention.
-And like many of our unique inventions, we’re not sure if it’s a blessing or a curse.
+. . . that glorious human invention and like many of our inventions both a blessing and a curse.
 The chances are that you, like me, live in a city.
 We are urban creatures.
 We are surrounded by buildings not trees.
 If our fairy tales had their origins in the spooky woods – the wolf, the witch, the wizard then our modern day super-heroes are born in the city – Spider Man, Bat Man, the Joker.
 This is our world now.
-Concrete skies and trees in the park surrounded by sidewalks.
+Concrete skies and trees in the park.
+Sidewalks to walk on.
 From the first chapter of my book; what I’ve been working on.

 “This story begins where we have ended up – in the city.
 For most of our history, 99.9 % of it, we lived in small groups, usually mobile, and had little or no infrastructure.
 Now most people live in the city.
 Our roaming areas of old have been replaced with the ‘metropolitan area’.
 ‘Metropolitan’ from the Greek mētr- ‘mother’ + polis ‘city’ – ‘mother city’.
 We have come home to our mother then and she suckles us.

-At around the same time cities started popping up along the Indus River valley at the border of present day India and Patkistan.
-Later small farming communities developed along the Yellow River in China and grew into the urban experience – the Yang-shao culture.
-Meanwhile and later still, in the ‘New World’, people domesticated corn and built fantastic stone cities around the cultivated areas – whether they were terraced fields in the mountains that ran along South America’s west coast or on the high central basin of Mexico surrounded by volcanoes.
+At around the same time cities started popping up along the Indus River valley at the border of present day India and Pakistan.
+Later still small farming communities developed along the Yellow River in China and grew into the urban experience – the Yang-shao culture.
+After awhile the ‘New World’ started in.
+First people domesticated corn and then before you know it they were building fantastic stone cities – whether they were in the mountains along South America’s west coast or on the high central basin of Mexico surrounded by volcanoes.
 The urban experience flowered in human history as if it was a flower whose seeds had gestated in the rich mud of human pre-history for millennia just waiting for its chance to bloom; as if it was the great coming back together after the great dispersal of the tribes out of Africa and into every distant land.

 And if you share the perspective that the purpose of ‘city’ is to concentrate energy and resources in a small area to facilitate human commerce then you would be affirmed by the booming success of our cities.
-You can do a lot of business in the city, way more than you can do out there in the country, or in a small town or, God forbid, the empty wastelands of the desert or the snow covered mountains where no one would want to live anyway unless you’re in a monastery.
+You can do a lot of business in the city, way more than you can do out there in the country, or in a small town or, God forbid, the empty wastelands of the desert or the snow covered mountains where no one would want to live anyway unless you were in a monastery.
 No, we built our cities in nice places and they are beautiful.
-Towers and decorated arches and elaborate edifices of all sorts line the streets, and the streets themselves are painted with symbols and lines telling of the greater glory of an organized city.
+Towers and decorated arches and elaborate edifices of all sorts line the streets, pubs and cafes and office buildings stand hand in hand along the way and the streets themselves are painted with symbols and lines reminding us that we are in an organized city.
 A city with a reason and some central planning.
 The downtown area of any healthy city, the urban core, the heart of the metropolis is thick with human commerce.
 Ideas and money rain down and flow like water.
 Cars and people move about in a casually frantic but semi-orchestrated manner.
 The signs tell us what to do, traffic lights tell us when to move, parking signs tell us where to stop, lane markings remind us not to touch each other.
 Everything runs smoothly when you obey the rules.
 No questions asked.
 And when all the desirable land is occupied in a city we start building vertically.
 It’s sort of like living in the trees again.”